lordPachy/AMSC-Labs/Labs/2025-26/01-scientific_computing_tools/hpsc_tools.md

 id_ed25519  id_ed25519.pub
 ```
 extra: see also the permissions, with `ls -l` or `stat`.
+The rightmost number in the .pub file is the container (cluster) number.

 ---
 # 2. Compilation and automatic compilation tools

 ---
 ## 2.1 g++ and clang++
+g++ is the gcc version for c++.
 Basic compile/link flags:
 ```bash
 g++ -I /path/to/non-std/include -c main.cpp